maisaahmad/MASAR-Bootcamp/README.md

 # MASAR-Bootcamp
-projects of data scice and machine learning boorcamp
+projects of data scice and machine learning bootcamp